Planted Aquarium Hardscape Essentials Part 3: Driftwood Used in Aquascaping

 If you are looking to create a cave in your aquascape, look no further than a coconut husk.
 If you are creating a nature aquarium to take on the look of the water on and surrounding a tropical island, then using a widely available coconut shell can have a great-looking effect.
 Coconut husks do not float once placed and have little to no effect on the water chemistry in your aquarium.

-For a cheaper alternative to other available types of wood used in aquascaping, there is American driftwood.
+For a cheaper alternative to other available types of driftwood used in aquascaping, there is American driftwood.
 This type of driftwood has a wide range of appearances and is generally a light colour.
 One of the issues with the American driftwood though is that it floats.
 Many shops will sell this driftwood attached to a piece of slate or rock in an attempt to weigh it down.

-While this isn’t a type of wood in its own right, occasionally it is worth considering a piece of planted driftwood.
+While this isn’t a type of driftwood in its own right, occasionally it is worth considering a piece of planted driftwood.
 ‘Planted driftwood’ simply means a piece of driftwood that is sold with plants already attached to it.
 The most common plants that will be attached are the more hardy of aquarium plants that will generally thrive under most conditions in the aquarium, including an aquarium with low light.
 Plants such as Anubias plants, Java ferns, and a range of aquatic mosses are common.

-Types of wood to avoid
+Types of aquarium driftwood to avoid

 - Make sure it is aquarium safe.
 Reptile driftwood may look great, but is not always safe.